nikanikachan/HW12_NLP/README.md

 ### Introduction

 This analysis looks at Bitcoin and Ethereum news articles pulled from NewsAPI.
-I used 50 pages worth of relevant artciles for each cryptocurrency topic.
+I used 50 pages worth of relevant articles for each cryptocurrency.
 This analysis is divided into 3 parts:

 1. [Sentiment Analysis](#Sentiment_Analysis)
 2. [Natural Language Processing (NLP)](#NLP)